tari-project/tari/RFC/src/RFC-0210_NamespaceRegistration.md

 RFC placeholder.

-This document will describe the process for TLDI registration on the Tari base layer.
+This document will describe the process for Registered Asset Issuer Name (RAIN) registration on the Tari base layer.